 Really, you are so much better off, first read the documentation before servicing a tube amplifier.

 Yet, it is a repeating problem, when no repair person can find be found near by, what shall the poor owner do?!
 Some amplifiers weigh 20kg or more, and need dedicated shipment crates, to send then to the other end of the world.
 So, people try to do the exchange themself.
 Carefully plug the new tubes in, and hey.... it WORKS.
 Then, the crying becomes loud when a tube gets defective half a year later.
-Some users require free replacements, but then it becomes really strange, if they have the only intention to repeat the failure they made before.
+Some users require free replacements, but then it becomes really strange, if they have the only intention to repeat the failure.
 Meaning again they will blindly replace the tube.

 Please take the above with a grain of salt, but is does reflect the things we see.
-Try the following: Operate two light bulbs at 10% too high voltage, it will work very satisfactory for quite some time, and you think you did it right.
-Then one will fail without warning.
-So you can swap the broken lamp in the other sockets, to confirm it the problem follows the lamp.
-But what will that tell you about the cause?
-Nothing!
-Also guess what happens if the seller replaces the lamps for you?
-The will break down again, of course!
+Try the following: Operate two light bulbs at 20% too high voltage.
+They work very satisfactory for some weeks, and you think you did it right.
+Then suddenly, one will fail without warning.
+So you swap the broken lamp in the other socket, and yes, the problem follows the lamp.
+So you found the failure reason: 'The ligh bulb was bad'.
+Now guess what happens if the seller replaces the bad lamps to you?
+The failure will repeat, of course.

 Most errors occur in this order: